Mono Lake is filled with trillions of brine shrimp, Artemia monica, a species that lives nowhere else on earth.

 Female brine shrimp have a visible darker brown ball of eggs above their tail, and males have large modified antennae that clasp onto the female while they mate.
-You’ll see this a lot when you look down into Mono’s salty waters.
+You’ll see mating shrimp a lot when you look down into Mono’s salty waters.

-One of the most fascinating parts of the brine shrimp life cycle is that in the summer when waters are warm, the female shrimp give birth to live young—they don’t harden into cysts—but as the waters cool again in the late fall, the temperature triggers cysts to form and sink to the bottom of the lake to start the process all over again!
+One of the most fascinating parts of the brine shrimp life cycle is that in the summer when Mono Lake’s water is warm, the female shrimp give birth to live young—they don’t harden into cysts—but as the water cools again in the late fall, the temperature triggers cysts to form and sink to the bottom of the lake to start the process all over again.

 SHRIMP IN A CUP

 When you visit Mono Lake, it is easy to use a cup to scoop up brine shrimp to observe them up close.
 Just make sure to pour them back into the lake after a few minutes.